ihapp/HyperApps/README.md

   * If not, it starts a corresponding HyperApp
 1. The plugin channels HTTP requests to a corresponding HyperApp.

+## Get Started on Mac

+The current implementation depends on Docker Machine, VirtualBox, and Firefox.

+> Prerequisites: Firefox browser

+1. If you have [Kitematic](http://docs.docker.com/kitematic/) installed, skip this step.
+Otherwise, download and install `HyperApp-0.1.0-Mac-beta.pkg` (from releases).
+It installs `VirtualBox` and `Docker Machine`.
+Or, if you are a developer and plan to work with docker containers, you can install `Kitematic` instead.
+2. Add yourself to the Docker group

 ## Get Started on Linux

 This repository is a proof of concept example.
 The full implementation is ongoing and coming soon.
 Stay tuned.